 This means you can’t arrest someone for this particular crime if the conduct does not match up (i.e. only three people are present) or if a required mental state is not present (i.e. the conduct is somehow borne out of criminal negligence).

-The full Oregon Criminal Code vs. the
+The full Oregon Criminal Code vs. the small pocket guide we will carry |

 We delved deeper into the use of force conversation and looked at the classes of misdemeanor and felony charges, the situations in which a peace officer MUST arrest a suspect (often this decision is left up to the officer or deputy’s discretion), and a host of other criminal law topics.